WhereIsAI/BiLLM/README.md

 ## Usage

+1) `python -m pip install -U billm`

-1) specify start index for bi-directional layers via `export BiLLM_START_INDEX={layer_index}`. if not specified, default is 0, i.e., all layers are bi-directional.
+2) specify start index for bi-directional layers via `export BiLLM_START_INDEX={layer_index}`. if not specified, default is 0, i.e., all layers are bi-directional.
 If set to -1, BiLLM is disabled.

-2) import LLMs from BiLLM and initialize them as usual.
+3) import LLMs from BiLLM and initialize them as usual.

 ```diff
 - from transformers import LLaMAForSequenceClassification, LLaMATokenizer